ahuth/standfast/README.md

 ## Testing

-Run the Ruby tests with `rspec`.
-Run the Javascript tests with `rake spec:js`.
+Run all tests with `rake spec`.
+Run `rspec` to run just the Ruby tests and `rake spec:js` to run just the Javascript tests.